 Nashville’s office sector ended 2014 on a strong note to remain on the national radar.
 The demand for Class A office space shows no signs of slowing down in both the urban and suburban markets, and the vacancy rate for Class A office space in the metro area continued to decline, reaching 3.5 percent overall, according to JLL’s new Nashville Office Insight Q4 2014 report.… Read More

 Fueled by a fast-growing economy, Nashville’s office sector once again sizzled in the third quarter, and the market for high-end space in the city’s booming Downtown grew tighter than ever.
 The vacancy rate for Class A office space in the metro area continued its steady drop, reaching 3.7 percent, down from 4.4 percent in the second quarter and 5.4 percent six months earlier, according to JLL’s Nashville Office Insight Q3 2014… Read More

 The National Association of State Procurement Officials (NAPSO) in September presented Tennessee with George Cronin Award, an annual honor that recognizes advances in innovation, service improvement and cost reduction of state government services.
 Tennessee received a bronze award for third place, along with first-place Virginia and second-place California.

 Heading into the second half of the year, the momentum in Nashville’s office sector shows no signs of slowing.

 The already low vacancy rate for Class A office space has dropped even further, from 5.4 percent in first-quarter 2014 to 4.4 percent in second-quarter 2014, according to JLL’s Nashville Office Insight Q2 2014 report.
-The overall direct vacancy rate also continues to decline, from 9.9 percent in the first quarter to 9.1 percent in the… Read More
+The overall direct vacancy rate also continues to decline, from 9.9 percent in the first quarter to 9.1… Read More